nus-cs2103-AY2324S1/ip/docs/README.md

 possible.
 There are **9** to be exact.
 Due to this, we have to limit these permutations that make sense.
 Otherwise, Oreo would be confused as to what date and time to set.

-You can read [here](#event-datetime-combinations-accepted) to see the combinations and learn more about the event task or you can see it below:
+You can read [here](#event-datetime-combinations-accepted) to see the combinations and learn more about the event task, or you can see it below with more additional information:

 |    `/from`     | `/to`        |
 |:--------------:|:------------:|